-To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw in direction (a).
-To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).
+To set the compression damping force, turn the adjuster in direction (a) until it stops, and then count the clicks in direction (b).

-Compression damping force adjusting screw
+1. Compression damping force adjusting screw

-Compression damping setting:

-- 1 click(s) in direction (b)\ - \ With the adjusting screw fully turned in direction (a)
+Compression damping setting: Minimum (soft): 15 click(s) in direction (b) Standard: 10 click(s) in direction (b) Maximum (hard): 1 click(s) in direction (b)

-Although a damping force adjuster may click beyond the stated minimum settings, such adjustments are ineffective and may damage the suspension.
+- When turning the damping force adjuster in direction (a), the 0 click position and the 1 click position may be the same. - When turning the damping force adjuster in direction (b), it may click beyond the stated specifications, however such adjustments are ineffective and may damage the suspension.

-MARNING